 The lifespan of a hydraulic hose is influenced by numerous factors, including:

-However, you can estimate the lifespan based on these factors and manufacturer recommendations.
+However, you can estimate the lifespan based on these factors and the hydraulic hose manufacturer recommendations.

-Here are some guidelines if you are wanting a hydraulic hose calculator:
+Here are some guidelines if you want a hydraulic hose calculator:

 While a precise calculator doesn’t exist, these guidelines can help you make informed decisions about hose replacement and maintenance.